-Each Applicants seeking financial assistance from EFC is required to consult with New York's State Historic Preservation Office (SHPO) within the New York State Office of Parks, Recreation, and Historic Preservation and obtain a letter from SHPO stating that based upon its review, it is SHPO's opinion that the project will have No Effect upon cultural resources in or eligible for inclusion in the National Register of Historic Places, or that SHPO has no objection to the Applicants proceeding with the planning of the project, subject to SHPO's final approval and the Applicant's compliance with any conditions of SHPO's approval.
+Each applicant seeking financial assistance from EFC is required to consult with New York's State Historic Preservation Office (SHPO) within the New York State Office of Parks, Recreation, and Historic Preservation and obtain a letter from SHPO stating that based upon its review, it is SHPO's opinion that the project will have no effect upon cultural resources in or eligible for inclusion in the National Register of Historic Places, or that SHPO has no objection to the applicants proceeding with the planning of the project, subject to SHPO's final approval and the applicant's compliance with any conditions of SHPO's approval.

 For more information regarding SHPO, click here.

-If the Applicants is seeking State Revolving Fund (SRF) financing or a non-EFC loan, the Applicant must adopt a bond resolution.
+If the applicant is seeking State Revolving Fund (SRF) financing or a non-EFC loan, the applicant must adopt a bond resolution.
 A bond resolution is a resolution of the governing body of a municipality that establishes the municipality's legal authority to issue debt for a specific project.
 The form and content of, and procedures for adopting, a bond resolution are prescribed by the New York State Local Finance Law.
-An Applicant seeking EFC financial assistance should consult with a bond counsel for assistance in drafting an adopting a valid bond resolution.
+An applicant seeking EFC financial assistance should consult with a bond counsel for assistance in drafting an adopting a valid bond resolution.

 An engineering agreement is a contract with a professional engineering firm for planning, design, and/or construction management services.
 Planning services involve the development of an engineering report.
 Design services result in the production of plans and specifications for the project.

 An acceptable engineering report is a document that comprehensively describes the drinking water infrastructure related public health problems, assesses alternatives for addressing and resolving the problems, including the "no action" alternative, recommends a solution, and includes the costs and implementation schedule for that solution.
 Engineering reports are prepared by a professional engineer licensed and registered to practice in New York State.